Sivas (Sebastia), Surb Nishan monastery, Surb Anapat, Armenian graveyard.

 A brief history of Armenian Sivas

 In the year 1021, king Senekerim-Hovhannes Artsruni ceded the Armenian kingdom of Vaspurakan to the Byzantine Empire.
 He was given the Byzantine province of Sebastea as compensation.
-This province probably already had a substantial Armenian minority - an Armenian bishopric is known to have existed in the city of Sebastea at least as early as 986.
-Senekerim and a large number of his subjects moved to Sebastea, today called Sivas.
+This province probably already had a substantial Armenian minority (an Armenian bishopric is known to have existed in the city of Sebastea at least as early as 986).
+Senekerim and a large number of his subjects moved to Sebastea - today called Sivas.

 When Senekerim died in 1027, his body was returned to Vaspurakan to be buried at Varagavank.
 He was succeeded by his son Davit and, after the latter’s death in 1035, by Atom-Ashot and Apusahl, the younger brothers of Davit.
 They may have both died in 1080 or (depending on the source) were still ruling Sivas when it was captured by the Seljuk Turks in the mid-1080s.
 That event ended the political independence of Armenian Sivas, but substantial numbers of Armenians continued to live in the region, sometimes surviving periods of great hardship.

 In the 19th century the vilayet (province) of Sivas comprised four sanjaks (counties): Sivas, Tokat, Amasya, and Shebin-Karahisar.
 The sanjak of Sivas, whose territory was approximately the same as the present-day Turkish province of Sivas, was subdivided into 11 kazas (districts).
 Population statistics for this period are unreliable and vary.
 Their figures suggest that the Sivas vilayet had a total population of between 1,170,000 and 1,470,000, with the number of Armenians being between 152,000 and 200,000.
 Most of those Armenians (at least 100,000 of them) lived in the Sivas sanjak.
-The city of Sivas had a population of about 45,000, with more than a third Armenian.
+The city of Sivas had a population of about 45,000, and more than a third were Armenian.

 At the start of the 20th century the Armenian Church in the vilayet of Sivas was divided into seven dioceses.
 Three of the dioceses - Gurun, Divrik, and Darende - were under the jurisdiction of the Catholicos of Cilicia.
 The remaining four dioceses - Sebastia (Sivas), Amasya, Evdokia (Tokat), and Shebin-Karahisar - were under the jurisdiction of the Armenian patriarch in Constantinople.
 There was an archbishop in the diocese of Sebastia, and bishops in the other six.

 The diocese of Sebastia, whose area comprised most of the sanjak of Sivas, had 74 parishes with 56 churches and about 80,000 church members.
-The archbishop resided at the monastery of Surp Nshan (Holy Sign), about three km outside Sivas.
+The archbishop resided at the monastery of Surp Nishan (Holy Sign), about three km outside Sivas.

 During June and July 1915, most of the Armenians of Sivas vilayet were either killed or were deported in ways designed to bring about their deaths.
 In September 1919 the American Military Mission to Armenia arrived in Sivas, en-route to destinations further east.
 They discovered that of the possible 200,000 Armenians of Sivas vilayet before the war, only some 10,000 remained.
 Those survivors were mostly living in abject poverty, unable to reclaim their property, and fearful of new massacres (in 1919 Sivas was a centre of the Turkish Nationalist movement).
 Most were making preparations to leave.
 There were 1363 Armenian orphans in Sivas, in orphanages of the American-run Near East Relief.